-Homeland security studies grew after September 11 when the U.S. government created the Department of Homeland Security.
-Federal, state and local governments, as well as large companies, often hire people who have homeland security degrees.
+Homeland sec studies grew after Sept.
+11 when the U.S. gov’t made the Department of Homeland Security (DHS).
+Federal, state and local gov’ts, as well as large companies, often hire people who have these kinds of degrees.

-Most programs have a range of studies such as weapons of mass destruction, counterterrorism, intelligence, emergency management, and border management.
+Most programs have a range of studies such as weapons of mass destruction, intel, and emergency and border management.

-While there are specific online homeland security degrees, other schools offer homeland security as an emphasis for degrees in Criminal Justice, Information Systems, or Public Administration.
+While there are certain online degrees in the field, other schools offer homeland sec as a focus for degrees in Criminal Justice, Info Systems, or Public Admin.

-An associate degree in homeland security usually requires 60 credits and takes two years to complete.
-The purpose of this degree is to give basic homeland security knowledge.
-It also prepares the student to get a bachelor’s homeland security degree.
+This degree may require 60 credits and takes two years to complete.
+The purpose of this degree is to give basic homeland sec knowledge.
+It also preps you to get a bachelor’s degree in this field.

-After finishing this program, you may be able to recognize challenges in homeland security and make plans for improvement.
+After you finish this program, you may be able to deal with issues in the field and make plans for improvement.

-Those with a bachelor’s degree in homeland security often find jobs in homeland security, law enforcement, emergency management, information security, and other public or private security roles.
+Those with a bachelor’s degree often find jobs in homeland sec, law enforcement, emergency management, info sec, and other public or private roles.

-An online master’s degree often requires a bachelor’s degree plus another 36 credits of courses specific to the study of homeland security.
+An online master’s degree often requires a bachelor’s degree as well as another 36 credits of courses in the study of the field.
 This degree program may increase your leadership skills and improve your knowledge of national security and defense.
-When you complete these courses, you may be able to understand homeland security tasks, identify and analyze terrorist threats, and evaluate domestic security challenges.
+When you complete these courses, you may be able to understand homeland sec tasks, identify and analyze threats, and evaluate domestic security issues.

-Those with a Master’s in Homeland Security often find analyst or manager jobs in government agencies, the military, or similar organizations dedicated to protecting public safety.
+Those with a Master’s often find analyst or manager jobs in gov’t agencies, the military, or similar places that deal with how to protect public safety.